SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/pr-decoration.md

 |
 | ### Setting your project settings
 |
+| #### **Projects created from a Bitbucket Server repository**
+|
+| If you create a project **From a Bitbucket Server repository**, SonarQube automatically configures your project settings for Pull Request decoration.
+You will need to provide a Personal Access Token from your user account with Read permissions for both projects and repositories.
+This Personal Access Token will be stored in SonarQube until you revoke it on the Bitbucket Server side.
+|
+| #### **Projects created manually**
+|
-| Go to **Project Settings > General Settings > Pull Request Decoration**, select your **Configuration name**, and set your **Project Key** and **Repo Slug**.
+| If you create a new project **Manually** or want to add Pull Request decoration to an existing project, you need to set your project settings at **Project Settings > General Settings > Pull Request Decoration**.
+Here you'll select your **Configuration name** and set your **Project Key** and **Repo Slug**.
+|
+| ### Blocking Pull Request merges
+|*Blocking Pull Request merges is available starting with version 6.9 of Bitbucket Server
+|
+| After setting up Pull Request analysis, you can block Pull Requests from being merged if they don't meet your quality standards (if the Quality Gate is failing).
+To do this:
+|
+| 1.
+From Bitbucket Server, navigate to **Repository settings > Code Insights**.
+| 1.
+Add a Required report called `com.sonarsource.sonarqube`, select **Must pass** as the Required status, and **Must not have any annotations** as the Annotation requirements.

 [[collapse]]
 | ## Azure DevOps Server
 |
 | An Azure DevOps Server user account is used to decorate Pull Requests.
-We recommend creating a dedicated Azure DevOps Server account with Administrator permissions to decorate Pull Requests.
+We recommend using a dedicated Azure DevOps Server account with Administrator permissions.
 You need a [Personal Access Token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=tfs-2017&tabs=preview-page) from this account with the scope authorized for **Code > Read & Write** for the repositories that will be analyzed.
 |
 | To add Pull Request decoration on Azure DevOps Server, you also need to update your global and project settings.
 |
 | ### Setting your global settings
 |
-| To set your global settings in SonarQube, navigate to **Administration > Configuration > General Settings > Pull Request Decoration** and select the **Azure DevOps Server** tab.
+| To set your global settings in SonarQube, navigate to **Administration > Configuration > General Settings > ALM Integrations** and select the **Azure DevOps Server** tab.
 |
 | From here, set your **Configuration name** and the **Personal Access Token** of the account you're using to decorate your Pull Requests.
 |